SecondMikasa/ArnimFox/README.md

  • Configure the Apperance to the settings as mentioned in settings.png in screnshots folder (not must but recommended)
  ![](https://github.com/SecondMikasa/ArnimFox/blob/main/Screenshots/settings.png)

+## Additional Tweaks
+Go to Customize Toolbar... and turn on the `Title bar` for a better experience

 ## Some Concerns
 While I have tried my best, it is bound to still encounter bugs at some point.
 Though a novice developer, I will try to address them to the best of my capabilities.
 Thanks for all the co-operation